The geometry of CP symmetry in Kaluza-Klein models: Representation spaces versus -eigenspaces

 Consider the case of even-dimensional $K$.
 In decomposition \eqref{DecompositionRepresentationSpaces2}, the chiral subspaces $W^+_{m, \pi}$ and $W^-_{m, \pi}$ transform under the same $\mathfrak{g}$-representation and appear with the same multiplicity $n_{m, \pi}$.
 So the Lie algebra $\mathfrak{g}$ acts isomorphically on the two big spaces of Weyl spinors, $L^2 (S^+_g) $ and $L^2 (S_g^-) $.
 However, this does not imply that $\mathfrak{g}$ acts identically on the two chiral components of any given $\sD$-eigenspinor, $\psi = \psi^+ + \psi^-$.
 Just as in \cite{Bap3}, a simple calculation using the properties of $\sD$ and $\Gamma_K$ yields \beq \int_K \langle\, \phi, \, [\sD\!,\, \rho_V] \, \Gamma_K \psi \, \rangle \, \vol_{g}\, = \, (\mu + \mu') \int_K \big\{ \langle\, \phi^+ , \: \rho_V \psi^+ \, \rangle - \langle\, \phi^- , \: \rho_V \psi^- \, \rangle \big\} \, \vol_{g} \ . \eeq Here $\psi$ and $\phi$ are two $\sD$-eigenspinors with positive eigenvalues $\mu$ and $\mu'$.
 When the $G$-action on $K$ is non-isometric, the commutator $[\sD\!,\, \rho_V]$ is in general non-zero, as follows from \eqref{CommutatorNewDerivativeDiracOperator}.
 So we should have different matrix elements $\blangle\, \phi^+ , \: \rho_V \psi^+ \, \brangle_{L^2} \neq \blangle\, \phi^- , \: \rho_V \psi^- \, \brangle_{L^2}$.
 In contrast, when $G$ acts on $K$ through isometries, we have $\rho_V = \cL_V$ and $[\sD\!,\, \rho_V]= 0$.
 So the $\mathfrak{g}$-action on $\sD$-eigenspinors cannot have chiral asymmetries.
 A detailed discussion of the appearance of chiral couplings for non-isometric actions on $K$ is given in \cite{Bap3}.

-Note that although $W^+_{m, \pi}$ and $W^-_{m, \pi}$ transform under the same gauge representation, for non-isometric actions the two spaces can be spanned by $\sD$-eigenspinors with different eigenvalues, or by distinct linear combinations of $\sD$-eigenspinors with different eigenvalues.
-How would these variations be perceived in 4D, in a KK model with internal space $K$?
-For example, as in the Standard Model, suppose that we have light fermions interacting with a force only through the left-handed chiral components.
-These variations suggest the existence of fermions interacting similarly with that force through the right-handed components, but allow them to be heavy fermions.
+Note that although $W^+_{m, \pi}$ and $W^-_{m, \pi}$ transform under the same gauge representation, for non-isometric actions the two spaces may be spanned by $\sD$-eigenspinors with different eigenvalues, or by distinct linear combinations of such $\sD$-eigenspinors.
+What does this imply for a KK model with internal space $K$?
+It implies that the right- and left-handed components that transform in a given representation may belong to different 4D fermions with distinct masses, rather than be the two chiral components of the same fermion.
+For example, suppose that light fermions interact with a force only through their left-handed components, as in the Standard Model.
+Then there should be fermions interacting similarly with that force through their right-handed components, but now they can be heavy fermions.
 They need not have the same mass.

 Remark \ref{thm: RemarkComplexRepresentations2} says that we always have an equality of multiplicities $n_{m, \pi} = n_{m, \conj{\pi}}$ in decomposition \eqref{DecompositionRepresentationSpaces2}.
 In particular, inside each chiral subspace $W_m^\pm = \bigoplus_\pi \, n_{m, \pi} \, W^\pm_{m, \pi}$, the irreducible representations of complex type always appear in conjugate pairs.
 This has useful consequences in our Kaluza-Klein models with internal space $K$.
 It guarantees that the chiral interactions of 4D fermions generated by the $\mathfrak{g}$-representation $\rho$ are free of local gauge anomalies \cite[sec.
 75]{Srednicki}.
 It does not say anything about the interactions generated by the higher order correction terms $\tau_{e_a}$ in the Dirac equations \eqref{DimensionReductionDiracEquation2}.